Olivia Buckland Flaunts Curves In Nude Bikini In New Instagram Photo After Being Body-Shamed

 In the photo in question, the reality TV star is standing on the steps of a pool ladder rocking the two-piece that consists of a triangle top that ties behind her neck, accentuating her cleavage.
 She teamed it with a pair of skimpy bottoms that sit high on her frame, drawing attention to her wide hips and small waist.
 As the tag in her post indicated, her two-piece is courtesy of Ezili Swimwear.

 The influencer is holding a tropical drink in one hand while she holds onto the ladder with the other.
-She is wearing a pair of Ray Ban shades to protect her eyes from the glaring flashing a big smile at the camera.
+She is wearing a pair of Ray-Ban shades to protect her eyes from the glare while flashing a big smile at the camera.

-Her blonde locks are in a middle part and down, with its wet strands falling onto her shoulders.
-Also visible in the photo are her several tattoos, including on her thighs, forearm and a large one of her sternum.
+Her blonde locks are in a middle part and down, with various wet strands falling onto her shoulders.
+Also visible in the photo are her several tattoos, including on her thighs, forearm, and a large one of her sternum.

 The post, which Buckland shared with her almost 2 million Instagram followers, garnered more than 38,000 likes and over 120 comments in about one hour of having been posted.
 Users of the social media platform took to the comments section to praise her good looks and share their admiration for the reality star.